 When a bone breaks it is called a fracture.
 There's more than one way to break or fracture a bone.
 A break can be anything from a hairline fracture (a thin break in the bone) to a bone that's snapped in two pieces like a broken tree branch.

 It hurts to break a bone.
 It's different for everyone, but the pain is often like a deep ache.
 Some people may experience sharper pain — especially with an open fracture.
 And if the fracture is small, a person may not feel much pain at all.
 Sometimes, people won't even be able to tell that they broke a bone.

-Breaking a bone is a big shock to your whole body.
-It's normal for you to receive strong messages from parts of your body that aren't anywhere close to the fracture.
-You may feel dizzy, woozy, or chilly from the shock.
+Breaking a bone is a big shock to the whole body.
+It's normal for a person to receive strong messages from parts of the body that aren't anywhere close to the fracture.
+Someone may feel dizzy, woozy, or chilly from the shock.
 Some people pass out until their bodies have time to adjust to all the signals they're getting.
 And others don't feel any pain right away because of the shock of the injury.

 If you think you or someone else has broken a bone, the most important things to do are to:

 The worst thing for a broken bone is to move it.
 This will hurt the person and it can make the injury worse.
 In the case of a broken arm or leg, cushion or support the surrounding area with towels or pillows.